liaupm/GRO-LIA/README.md

 # README #

-This version of GRO was developed at the LIA-UPM lab on the original version, created by Eric Klavins at University of Washington.
+This version of GRO was developed at the LIA-UPM lab atop the original version, created by Eric Klavins at University of Washington.

 ### What is this repository for? ###

-* Quick summary
+* This repository holds the latest developer's version of GRO at LIA-UPM.
-* Version
+* The current version is 1.0
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

 ### How do I get set up? ###